-At that time, specifically request an allocation report by selecting Still Allocated Blocks... from the Data menu, click the All Blocks radio button, and press OK in the Data Still Allocated Blocks dialog to add the item to the Data panel.
+At that time, specifically request an allocation report by clicking the Data menu and selecting Still Allocated Blocks... then click the All Blocks radio button, and press OK in the Data Still Allocated Blocks dialog to add the item to the Data panel.